 - 1. Make sure that all the computers are set to connect to your mail account via IMAP, iCloud, or Exchange. - 2.
 This optional step will hopefully keep SpamSieve running if there's a power failure while you're away from your drone Mac.
 Open System Preferences.
 In the Users & Groups pane, set Mail or Outlook as a login item for your account.
 Under Login Options, enable automatic login.
 In the Energy Saver pane, set it to Restart automatically after a power failure.
 (This option is not available on all Macs.) - 3.
 Create two additional mailboxes in each mail account: TrainGood and TrainSpam.
-(If you are using Apple Mail, you don't have to do this, as the script will create the mailboxes automatically.)

-Note: If you don't mind (or in fact prefer) having all of your spam go to one account's Spam mailbox, you can instead create a single pair of training mailboxes in that account (and not create a Spam mailbox in each account).
+Note: If you don't mind (or in fact prefer) having all of your spam go to one account's Junk mailbox, you can instead create a single pair of training mailboxes in that account.
 However, this may make it more cumbersome to move messages into the training mailboxes (e.g. from iOS or Webmail).